 Learning how to use the Natural Family Planning method

 In order to learn NFP correctly, conscious observation of one’s own body is very important.
 There are for example trained NFP consultants to provide individual advice and information.
-Of course there are also good books to read about the topic independently.
-Here are two recommended readings:
+There are also good books to read about the topic independently.
+Here are two recommendations:

 And what kind of contraception are you using?